 Focus areas: Strategic studies, U.S. national security policy

-Richard K. Betts is the Arnold A. Saltzman Professor of War and Peace Studies in the political science department, Director of the Saltzman Institute of War and Peace Studies, and Director of the International Security Policy program in the School of International and Public Affairs at Columbia University.
+Richard K. Betts is the Leo A. Shifrin Professor of War and Peace Studies at Columbia University.
 He was Director of National Security Studies at the Council on Foreign Relations for four years and is now an adjunct Senior Fellow there.
 Betts was a Senior Fellow at the Brookings Institution until 1990 and adjunct Lecturer at the Johns Hopkins University's Nitze School of Advanced International Studies.
 He also served at different times on the Harvard faculty as Lecturer in Government and as Visiting Professor of Government.
 Born in 1947, he received his BA, MA, and PhD in Government from Harvard University.

 A former staff member of the Senate Select Committee on Intelligence, the National Security Council, and the Mondale Presidential Campaign, Betts has been an occasional consultant to the National Intelligence Council and Departments of State and Defense, served on the Military Advisory Panel for three Directors of Central Intelligence in the 1990s and later on the External Advisory Board for the Director of the Central Intelligence Agency, and was a member of the National Commission on Terrorism.
 He lectures frequently at schools such as the National War College, Foreign Service Institute, and service academies.
 He served briefly as an officer in the U.S. Army.